daq-tools/kotori/doc/source/handbook/export/index.rst

 Setup
 =====
-To make Kotori listen to HTTP requests for raw data export and data plot rendering, please have a look at :ref:`forward-http-to-influx` about how to configure a HTTP endpoint for accessing and querying data in InfluxDB_.
+To make Kotori listen to HTTP requests for raw data export and data plot rendering, please have a look at :ref:`http-api-export` about how to configure a HTTP endpoint for accessing and querying timeseries data.

 List of output formats
 ======================